cast-org/figuration/docs/widgets/alert.md

 </div>
 {% endexample %}

-The dismiss even works with dynamically inserted alerts.
+The dismiss will work with dynamically inserted alerts.

 <div class="cf-example cf-example-bottom">
     <p>